chrisgrieser/twitter-workspace-for-drafts/README.md

 - Download faved tweets of any user.
 - Download Twitter search results.
 - View and print them in Markdown.

+**Use with Drafts**
 - Tweets sent from Drafts are naturally archived in Drafts.
 This makes them easily searchable and allows you to run other Drafts acitons on them.
+- Call the Workspace via `Load Twitter Workspace` action to automatically imply the tags, syntax and visual needed for this workspace.

 ---